sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Experimental LaTeX3 concepts
+Short desc    : Experimental LaTeX3 concepts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The l3experimental packages are a collection of experimental
+Descript     : The l3experimental packages are a collection of experimental
              : implementations for aspects of the LaTeX3 kernel, dealing with
              : higher-level ideas such as the Designer Interface.
 Some of them
              : work as stand alone packages, providing new functionality, and